Raffiepro/Trash-Programming-Language/README.md

 just get people to make libraries! :]

 You can include this magical hpp file and use it for games and stuff
 This is really bare bones and I swear I'll update it!!
+(Right now it only supports running code from a file)
 BUT AT LEAST THERE'S NO ANNOYING DLL'S AND LINKING!!!

 Example: